MicrosoftLearning/PL-400_Microsoft-Power-Platform-Developer/Instructions/Labs/LAB[PL-400]_Lab12_Publishing_events.md

 - Could what we are doing with the Webhook, be done using Power Automate?
 - Remember to continue working in your DEVELOPMENT environment.
 We’ll move everything to production soon.

+## Starter solution

+A starter solution file for this lab can be found in the  C:\Labfiles\L12\Starter folder.

+## Completed solution

+Completed solution files for this lab can be found in the  C:\Labfiles\L12\Completed folder.

+## Resources

+Complete source code files for this lab can be found in the  C:\Labfiles\L12\Resources folder.

 ## Exercise 1: Create an Azure Function

 **Objective:** In this exercise, you will create an Azure Function that will be the endpoint to accept and log incoming web requests.